Pushing Ice: Congress of the Lindblad Ring

-A far future human civilisation inhabiting a region of space roughly 500ly in diameter.
-The Congress has advanced femtotechnology granting the citizens fantastic capabilities such as near-instant travel, near-light speed spacecraft, immortality etc. An elected representative from each member planet meets once every few hundred years to discuss governance of the Congress.
-Nearing their 10,000 year anniversary the representatives meet to discuss what to do to commemorate this occasion.
-A representative known as Chromis Pasqueflower Bowerbird proposes sending a message to "The Benefactor" rather than performing other suggested feats including the construction of a Dyson Sphere or an ornamental garden.
+A far future human civilisation inhabiting a region of space roughly 500 light-years in diameter.
+The Congress has advanced femtotechnology granting the citizens fantastic capabilities such as near-instant travel, near-light speed spacecraft, and immortality.
+An elected representative from each member planet meets once every few hundred years to discuss governance of the Congress.
+Nearing their 10,000-year anniversary the representatives meet to discuss what to do to commemorate this occasion.
+One representative, Chromis Pasqueflower Bowerbird, proposes sending a message to Bella Lind, the "Benefactor" who made the Congress possible, over suggestions such as constructing a Dyson sphere or an ornamental fountain.
 This decision has far reaching implications for the rest of the characters.

 The United Economic Entities (UEE)

 In the 2050s, the United Nations has developed into a body that represents not just nations but any corporation with sufficient economic wealth.
 The Rockhopper is owned by one such entity and gains official UEE status upon commencing its interception with Janus.
-Not all strong economies are part of the UEE however, these "Rogue states" include China who were expelled for their reckless experiments with forge vat technology leading to a grey goo outbreak.
+Not all strong economies are part of the UEE, however; these "rogue states" include China, who were expelled for their reckless experiments with forge vat technology leading to a grey goo outbreak.